 The Standard Model of particle physics, sometimes called "The Theory of Almost Everything," is the best set of equations to date that describes the universe's fundamental particles and how they interact.
 Yet the theory has holes—including the absence of an adequate explanation for gravity, the inability to explain the asymmetry between matter and antimatter in the early universe, which gave rise to the stars and galaxies, and the failure to identify fundamental dark matter particles or account for dark energy.

 Researchers now have a new tool to aid in the search for physics beyond the good, but yet incomplete Standard Model.
-An international team of scientists has designed and tested a magnetic shield that is the first to achieve an extremely low over a large volume.
+An international team of scientists has designed and tested a magnetic shield that is the first to achieve an extremely low magnetic field over a large volume.
 The device provides more than 10 times better magnetic shielding than previous state-of-the art shields.
-The record-setting performance makes it possible for scientists to measure certain properties of at higher levels of precision—which in turn could reveal previously hidden physics and set parameters in the search for new particles.
+The record-setting performance makes it possible for scientists to measure certain properties of fundamental particles at higher levels of precision—which in turn could reveal previously hidden physics and set parameters in the search for new particles.

 The researchers describe the new magnetic shield in a paper in the Journal of Applied Physics.